pytroll/pygac/doc/source/usage.rst

  $> python pygac/gac_run.py testdata/NSS.GHRR.NL.D02187.S1904.E2058.B0921517.GC 0 0

 The last two digits are the start and end scanline numbers, thus specifying the portion of the GAC orbit that user wants to process.
+The first scanline number starts at 0.
 If zeroes are specified at both locations, then the entire orbit will be processed.